Mathematical specification of hitomezashi designs: Acknowledgements

 \section{Acknowledgements}

-The photographs in Figures 4, 5, 10(a), 11(c) and 16 have appeared previously in the workshop paper by Hayes and Seaton (2020), those in Figures 7(a), 8, 9(b), 11(a), (b) appeared in an article by Seaton (2021), and the photo in Figure 19 (of which Figure 17 is a detail) appeared at Steckles (2020).
+The image in Figure \ref{labbe} is reproduced with the kind permission of S\'{e}bastien Labb\'{e} from his blog (2010).
+The images in Figures 4 and 17 have appeared previously in the workshop paper by Hayes and Seaton (2020), those in Figures 7(a), 8, 9(b), 11(a), (b) appeared in an article by Seaton (2021), and the photo in Figure 21 (of which Figure 19 is a detail) appeared at Steckles (2020).
 All other stitching was created and photographed by KAS.
 She also photographed the persimmon.
-Thanks to Chris Taylor and Emerald King for their interest and helpful comments.
+Thanks to Chris Taylor and Emerald King, as well as the anonymous reviewers and the Special Issue editors, for their interest and helpful comments.